 — Murray Serfling, engineering manager at Huron Manufacturing

 Huron Manufacturing replaced the previously used steering cylinders with Paker's Helac sliding spine rotary actuator technology.
 Hydraulic cylinders offered a turning radius of only 60° - 30° left and 30° right – compared to the 180° of rotation offered by the rotary actuator.
-The former steering configuration also required multiple mechanical linkage components that needed to be machined and welded together, which is characteristic to this type of design.
+The former steering configuration also required multiple mechanical linkage components that needed to be machined and welded together, which is characteristic of this type of design.
 Parker’s rotary actuator technology offers a cylindrical housing that contains all moving parts safely inside.
 The rotary actuators not only become the steering unit for all four tracks but provide the support of the load and the hydraulic turning power as well.

 Huron Manufacturing also had maintenance and machine performance issues with the steering cylinders from all the pivot pins as well as the pins to keep bearings mounted between caster plates.
 The machine operators needed to make sure the pins were kept tight, and the bearings had to be greased regularly.
 The machine wouldn’t operate properly if the pins holding the bearing loosened.
 With the Parker solution bearings, seals, and torque-generating elements are all completely sealed and lubricated by the hydraulic fluid inside the actuator housing, resulting in low maintenance and zero leakage.
 The use of mechanical drives – chains and linkages – with the cylinders also limited the vertical and horizontal positioning of the tracks.
 However, the rotary actuators provide steering feedback through a transducer mounted at the end of each actuator.